 Turning your research topic into a series of research questions will help guide your search and ultimately help you use that research to complete your project.
 Good research questions should be

 After deciding on a topic and having a list of research questions, you will need to breakdown your topic into keywords that you can use as search terms.
 While you can type whole sentences or questions into Google and still retrieve search results, this approach will not work when searching library resources.
 Instead, you will need to identify the main concepts in your topic.
-This video and accompanying worksheet provide one strategy for identifying effective keywords.
+This video provides one strategy for identifying effective keywords.

 Once you have your list of keywords, you can combine them into search phrases using Boolean operators to narrow or broaden the scope of your search.
 There are three common types of Boolean operators: AND, OR, NOT.
 You will see these listed as options on the Advanced Search page of most library databases.